Running and writing tests#

 pytest --cov --pyargs kikuchipy

-flag makes coverage.py print a nice report in the
+The --cov flag makes coverage.py print a nice report in the terminal.
+For an even nicer presentation, you can use coverage.py directly:

 coverage html

-To run only a specific test function or class, .e.g the TestEBSD
+To run only a specific test function or class, e.g. the TestEBSD class:

 pytest -k TestEBSD

-This is useful when you only want to run a specific test and not the full test suite, e.g. when you’re creating or updating a test.
-But remember to run the full test suite before pushing!
+This is useful when we only want to run a specific test and not the full test suite, e.g. when we’re creating or updating a test.
+We have to remember to run the full test suite before pushing, though!

 Docstring examples are tested with pytest as well.
 If you’re in the top directory you can run: